Originate/CocoaPods/README.md

 ## How to use?

-In your project's Podfile, add a new section:
+In your project's Podfile, add a new source:

 ```ruby
 source 'https://github.com/Originate/cocoapods.git'